space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 This will have _Bash_ unset the `varname` variable.

-Node values which are wrapped in single quotes will not be _Bash_ evaluated at the parse stage.
+Node environment variables which are wrapped in single quotes will not be _Bash_ evaluated at the parse stage.
 The quotes are automatically removed.

-Node values which are wrapped in double quotes will be _Bash_ evaluated at the parse stage, just as values that are unquoted.
+Node environment variables which are wrapped in double quotes will be _Bash_ evaluated at the parse stage, just as values that are unquoted.
 The quotes are automatically removed.
 When arguments and commands are wrapped inside other commands, their escape levels of double quotes and dollar signs are automatically increased.

-Using env variables in _YAML_ will be properly substituted, if not escaped.
+Using environment variables in _YAML_ will be properly substituted, if not escaped.
 However subshells `$(...)` are not allowed and will be filtered out.

 #### Strings and quoting
 Unquoted and double quoted values will be parameter expanded by _Bash_ during parsing, while single quoted lines will be treated as raw strings and evaluated later, at run time.